 Scientific developments provide new opportunities.
 Always it has been so.
 Now is such a moment in time with the association of animal abuse and human violence being identified on a scale previously unseen.
-This concept, called ‘the LINK’ has been researched and validated in the USA for more than 30 years and identifies the connection between those who abuse animals and human abuse.
-This is now being enacted in European countries for the first time with new initiatives being explored in the Netherlands, the UK and Italy.
-Teesside University has conducted a study program in Eastern Europe, the first of its type in this domain, which has produced disturbing results. http://journals.sagepub.com/doi/abs/10.1177/0886260516659655?rss=1
+This concept, called ‘the LINK’ has been researched and validated in the USA for more than 30 years and identifies the connection between those who abuse animals and those who abuse humans.
+This is now being explored on a greater scale & scope in societies where violent animal abuse is extensive & where exposure of children to the violence has invited concerns of the UN Committee on the Rights of the Child.

 Exposure to aggression and violence has been shown to impact on the psychological health of those who are significantly exposed, especially affecting children.
 It has been shown that exposure to regular aggression and violence can cause progressive desensitization thereby reducing the psychological impact of the violence but this also produces a reduction in affective empathy which is the ability to relate to the feelings of others.
-However, such abuse is prevalent in some European countries more than others.
-The Teesside University Study found that 86% of the children in the study had witnessed public animal abuse.
+However, such abuse is prevalent in some countries more than others.
 In some countries, because of government policies and the numbers of ‘free roaming’ animals such abuse is common, with stray animal management policies preferring violent ‘eradication’ by catching and killing as opposed to policies advocated by the WHO and OIE to reduce numbers by adopting humane national neutering programs.

 But no longer is this issue ONLY about animals.
 This is NOW about a negative impact on children and therefore on society.
-Animal abuse is no longer ONLY about animals… it IS about European Citizens affected by it.
-It IS about children exposed to it.
+Animal abuse is no longer ONLY about animals… It IS about children exposed to it.
 It IS about societies where such abuse is endemic.
 It IS about the ‘Rights of the Child’.
 It IS about the ‘Shared Values’ of the European Union.

 How can these serious issues be addressed?
 The solutions already exist but demand questions as to why they are not being enacted.

-With the LINK, we now have a completely new concept to be considered by those who have responsibility for Human Rights in Europe.
+With the LINK, we now have a completely new concept to be considered by those authorities which have responsibility for Human Rights.
 Experiencing and witnessing violence and abuse impacts especially on the developing child who is exposed to this.
 In some countries animal abuse is endemic Government failure to implement the ratified Council of Europe Convention for the Protection of Pet Animals by introducing a national neutering program, fails to reduce this significant negative impact on the children of these societies.
-This absence of compliance is common to many countries in Eastern Europe...including Bulgaria, Cyprus, Greece, Latvia, Lithuania, Romania, Serbia & Turkey.
+This absence of compliance is common to many countries in Eurasia...including Azerbaijan, Romania & Turkey.
 Ukraine. https://en.wikipedia.org/wiki/European_Convention_for_the_Protection_of_Pet_Animals

 ' Reduction of numbers